 Building on the success of BiomarkerLIVE’s launch, Phase 2 will help cancer providers better understand what is needed to facilitate the integration of precision medicine into everyday practice.
 The objective of this phase is twofold:

-This webinar series covers the foundational elements of biomarker testing and application in cancer care.
-Topics include biomarker basics, inherited cancers, cost and coverage, laboratory medicine and tumor-specific case examples.
+Webinar topics include biomarker basics, inherited cancers, laboratory medicine, cost and coverage, and tumor-specific case examples.

 Presented at the 2020 ASCO Virtual Scientific Program